NextTerm 2025 Courses

 Essential Question: What is the science behind the therapeutic benefits of animal-human interaction, and how do humans work with animals to prepare for this work?

 What will students do in this course?
-Students will be fully engaged, from start to finish, in the creation of a proposal for the integration of a therapeutic animal program at an independent school like Hun.
-To achieve this goal, they will visit specialized centers that train service and therapy animals, along with organizations and individuals who employ them.
-Tasks will include observing the components that make an interaction 'therapeutic,' participating in the necessary training for both animals and humans, and applying specific skills such as research and data collection, observation and analysis, and hands-on training.
-Students will engage in discussions regarding the practices and policies observed, with a focus on identifying strengths and areas for improvement, while considering the specific needs of the school and the resources available.
+Students will visit specialized centers that train service and therapy animals, along with organizations and individuals who employ them.
+Tasks will include observing the components that make an interaction 'therapeutic,' witnessing the necessary training for both animals and humans, and applying research, data collection, and analysis.
+Lastly, students will engage in discussions regarding the practices and policies they observe, with a focus on identifying strengths and areas for improvement, while considering the specific needs of the school and the resources available.

 What will students learn in this course?
 Students will acquire knowledge of therapeutic practices and the benefits associated with working animals, ranging from horses to dogs.
-They will gain insight into local, national, and global policies and best practices related to the utilization of therapy and service animals.
-Through collaboration with local training programs and organizations that employ these animals, students will gain an understanding of how these interactions can have a positive impact on human well-being.
+Additionally, students will gain insight into local, national, and global policies and best practices related to the utilization of therapy and service animals.
+Through collaboration with local training programs and organizations that employ these animals, you will gain an understanding of how these interactions can have a positive impact on human well-being.

-Curricular Focus: Health & Wellness • Psychology & Biology • Ethics & Policy
+Curricular Focus: Health & Wellness • Psychology & Science • Ethics

 Note: You should not have a fear of or allergy to animals.

-Essential Question: How can an examination of New Jersey's baseball history and current day industry enhance our understanding of varying aspects of the game and its unique place in the collective American psyche?
+Essential Question: How can an examination of baseball’s history and current day industry enhance our understanding of the game's history, economics, cultural relevance, evolving systems, and, ultimately, its unique place in the collective American psyche?

 What will students learn in this course?
-Students will practice and grow skills in critical reading and literary analysis, primary source historical research, and interpersonal and dialogue skills through interviews with baseball figures.
-They will understand how modern math and science support baseball performance.
-Along the way, students will develop camaraderie with their fellow baseball scholars to (hopefully) deepen their understanding and love of the game.
+Students will practice and grow skills in critical reading and literary analysis, primary source historical research, interpersonal and dialogue skills in interviews, or lessons in the modern math and science of supporting baseball performance.
+Along the way, students will develop camaraderie with their fellow baseball scholars and discover how identifying and pursuing a research lens can produce authentic products for sharing with wider audiences.
+This is the course for players, fans, and all who have a love for the game.

 Curricular Focus: Sports Science • Math • Humanities • Entrepreneurship